PieFlavr/Raylib-Window-Pong/README.md

 ### RUNNING CODE

-To run the code after compilation, simply run the `as1` executable from the `../as1/build/` directory via *(replace 'asX' with the assignment folder name in question)*
+To run the code after compilation, simply run the `asX` executable from the `../asX/build/` directory via *(replace 'asX' with the assignment folder name in question)*

 ```bash